qmk/qmk_firmware/FAQ.md

 ## Can't read comlumn of matrix beyond 16
 Use `1UL<<16` intead of `1<<16` in `read_cols()` in **matrix.h** when your columns goes beyond 16.

 In C `1` means one of int type which is 16bit in case of AVR so you can't shift left more than 15.
-You will get unexpected `0` when you say `1<<16`.
+You will get unexpected zero when you say `1<<16`.

 http://deskthority.net/workshop-f7/rebuilding-and-redesigning-a-classic-thinkpad-keyboard-t6181-60.html#p146279